Brett Phillips

 Brett Maverick Phillips (born May 30, 1994) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers, Kansas City Royals, Tampa Bay Rays, Baltimore Orioles, and Los Angeles Angels.
+Currently he serves in a fan engagement role for the Rays.

 Early life

 Phillips attended Seminole High School in Seminole, Florida.
 He graduated in 2012.

 Professional career

 Houston Astros

 The Houston Astros selected Phillips in the sixth round, with the 189th overall pick of the 2012 Major League Baseball draft.
 He signed with the Astros rather than play college baseball at North Carolina State University.

 In 2012, Phillips made his professional debut with the Gulf Coast Astros of the Rookie-level Gulf Coast League, hitting .251 in 54 games.
 He played in 41 games in 2013 between the Greeneville Astros of the Rookie-level Appalachian League and Quad Cities River Bandits of the Single-A Midwest League, hitting .242/.347/.331 in 157 at-bats.

 Phillips started 2014 back with Quad Cities and was promoted to the Lancaster JetHawks of the High–A California League after posting a .883 on-base plus slugging (OPS) and 13 home runs in 103 games.
 He finished the year hitting .310/.375/.529 with 17 home runs and was named the Astros' Minor League Player of the Year after the season.